 I have been very impressed with Partner Simon Hurry.
 He is extremely responsive, commercially sensible and a pleasure to work with generally.
 He will be my first port of call for any Jersey-related matters going forward.

 A young, dynamic lawyer who is going to go a long way, a true asset to the firm

-Simon is a group partner in our dispute resolution practice in Jersey and leads our insolvency and restructuring department.
-Simon specialises in high value commercial litigation, asset tracing and cross-border insolvency matters.
+Simon is a Partner in our dispute resolution practice in Jersey and leads our contentious insolvency and restructuring department.
+Simon is a Jersey advocate and specialises in high value commercial and trust litigation (including 'trust busting'), enforcement and asset tracing and cross-border insolvency matters.
 He is able to draw on multi-jurisdictional litigation and alternative dispute resolution experience having spent a number of years in our Cayman Islands office.